 - policy initiatives within education systems to encourage the acquisition of skills relevant to the creative industries;

-- Identify and implement measures to encourage diversity among employees within the creative sector; and
+- initiatives to encourage equality, diversity and inclusion within the creative industries; and